Position: Research/Evaluation Data Specialist

 About the Role

-The Research/Evaluation Data Specialist will serve as the quantitative backbone of Bodhi’s evaluation and research teams.
-Working closely with project leads and senior researchers, the Research/Evaluation Data Specialist will be responsible for survey design and programming, data processing pipelines, statistical analysis, and the production of clean, reproducible analytical outputs.
+The Research/Evaluation Data Specialist will serve as the quantitative backbone of Bodhi's evaluation and research teams.
+Working closely with project leads and senior researchers, the post-holder will be responsible for survey design and programming, data processing pipelines, statistical analysis, and the production of clean, reproducible analytical outputs.
 The role involves transforming raw field data into rigorous evidence that informs evaluation findings, indicator measurements, and client recommendations.

 Key Responsibilities